Herbert throws for 3 TDs and Oregon beats Nebraska 42-35

 The Huskers were coming off a 43-36 victory over Arkansas State last Saturday.
 They went 9-4 last season, their second under Riley.

-Nebraska: There was no immediate word about the severity of Bryant’s injury.
-Trainers were looking at his right knee on the sidelines after it occurred. ...
-The Huskers were 23-8 against Pac-12 foes going into the game. ...
+Nebraska: There was no immediate word about the severity of Bryant’s injury, and Riley would only say afterward that it was better news than he thought it would be. ...
 The game completes the home-and-home series against Oregon.
 Last season Nebraska beat the Ducks 35-32 in Lincoln.

-Oregon: Receiver Charles Nelson surpassed 100 catches for his career at Oregon in the opening quarter. ...
-It was Nelson’s second career game with more than 100 receiving yards.
+Oregon: Nelson surpassed 100 catches for his career at Oregon in the opening quarter. ...
+He finished with 117 yards receiving for his second career game with more than 100 receiving yards.